umut-akkaya/umutlabs.local/Readme.md

 until kubectl apply -k https://github.com/umut-akkaya/umutlabs.local/bootstrap/overlays/default/; do sleep 3; done
 ```

-Depending on your system specs it might take several minutes cluster to be ready.
+Depending on your system specs it might take several minutes for the cluster to be ready.